Record freeze extends to eastern United States, at least nine dead

 The deep freeze disrupted commutes on Tuesday, with icy or closed roads and flight delays.
 Some 2,380 U.S. flights were canceled and 2,912 delayed, according to FlightAware.com, which tracks airline activity.
 Airlines scrambled to catch up a day after the cold froze fuel supplies, leading to flight cancellations, many at Chicago O'Hare International Airport.

-Hardest hit were travelers who had booked trips on JetBlue Airways Corp, which on Monday halted its flights at New York's three major airports and Boston Logan International Airport overnight.
+Hardest hit were travelers who had booked trips on JetBlue Airways Corp (JBLU.O), which on Monday halted its flights at New York's three major airports and Boston Logan International Airport overnight.
 Flights had resumed by midday on Tuesday.

 Tuesday proved too cold even for some polar bears.
 At Lincoln Park Zoo in Chicago, a 14-year-old female polar bear named Anana mostly remained in her indoor enclosure, where temperatures are 40 F (4 C), said zoo spokeswoman Sharon Dewar.